zbignevus/React-Calendar/README.md

 <h2>Usage Instructions</h2>

-The Calendar component needs to have a single attribute- rangeReturn with a function pointing to a handler function in the parent component, and has to accept two parameters - first as the beginning range, and the second as the end range.
+The Calendar component needs to have a single attribute - dateRange that is pointing to a handler function in the parent component, and has to accept two parameters - first as the ealier date, and the second as the later date.
 Once you select the range on the calendar, the two range dates are passed through that handler function.

-To begin a range selection, double click on a date and select the next day on which you'd like the range to end.
+To begin a range selection, click on a date and select the next day on which you'd like the range to end.
+Double-click on the same day to select the same day.

 <h2>Code Example</h2>